 Diversity and Inclusion Information Center

-The University of Washington, Department of Orthopaedics and Sports Medicine is committed to improving diversity not only in our department but in our orthopedics community as a whole.
-To this end, our department formed a committee, which meets regularly to discuss how to improve diversity and Inclusivity in Orthopaedics & Sports Medicine.
+The University of Washington, Department of Orthopaedic Surgery and Sports Medicine is committed to improving diversity not only in our department but in our orthopedics community as a whole.
+To this end, our department formed a committee, which meets regularly to discuss how to improve diversity and Inclusivity in Orthopaedic Surgery & Sports Medicine.
 This committee is made up of passionate residents, faculty and staff.
 Through this committee we have be come leaders at UW Medicine and in the orthopaedics community to better reach under represented students.
 Our committee crafted the above statement to best encapsulate how our department's commitment to diversity and inclusivity.
 You can also view that statement here.

 Our department partnered with Nth Dimensions to hold a bio skills lab, where faculty, residents and staff were present to help answer questions from students and to teach some of the skills that orthopaedic surgeons use in the OR.
 Our faculty also work with Doctor for a Day, where we work to inspire students of color to consider healthcare careers.